Privacy Policy

 • Organization and collaboration: organization and project memberships, roles, invitations, and settings needed for multi-user workspaces.

 • Product usage content: tasks, descriptions, comments, feedback you submit, file attachments you upload, and metadata about runs and workflows.
+It also includes knowledge library documents (uploaded files, text, URLs, repository documentation, and saved conversation notes), collaboration room and Ask Crew Orbit messages, and Crew Guidance rules and commands.

 • Credentials you configure: secrets such as Git or AI provider tokens that you store for a project — stored encrypted server-side (see Security).